GuruDhanush/Deluge-vscode/README.md

 ## Known Issues

 * DateTime is implemented as due to inconsistency in the docs and implementation. i.e. whether to take `'sometext'` as string or validate as datetime.
+* This strictly runs deluge compatible with cliq only